-Through the MCC project, PFD developed and printed 18 billboards to promote malaria prevention messages: "Sleeping under ITN/LLIN, you will be healthy and save much money;" "To prevent malaria, you have to sleep under ITN/LLIN regularly when you are at home or in the forest;" and "Now you are arriving in malaria zone, you must be careful."
+Through the MCC project, PFD developed and printed 18 billboards to promote malaria prevention messages: "Sleep under ITN/LLIN; you will be healthy and save much money;" "To prevent malaria, you have to sleep under ITN/LLIN regularly when you are at home or in the forest;" and "Now you are arriving in a malaria zone; you must be careful."
 The billboards were displayed near markets and crossroads in malaria endemic areas where migrant workers pass.